 Whatever the name, this plant is part of the Araceae family and has large leaves that resemble elephant ears (hence the name).
 Plus, this plant contains chemicals that are toxic to dogs.

 Ingestion of this plant leads to irritation in the mouth and symptoms like drooling, vomiting, and loss of appetite.
 You may also notice your dog pawing at her mouth.
-In rare cases, elephant ear can even cause swelling in the upper airway, which can make breathing difficult.
+In rare cases, the elephant ear can even cause swelling in the upper airway, which can make breathing difficult.

 You may be under the impression that aloe vera is a good choice of houseplant because of its healing qualities.
 When applied to the skin, it can soothe irritation, treat allergies, and act as an anti-inflammatory, both for humans and dogs.

 However, aloe vera plants can still be dangerous for your pet’s health.
 Whereas the gel is safe, other parts of the plant can cause discomfort in the digestive system if ingested.
 Symptoms of poisoning include vomiting, diarrhea, loss of appetite, lethargy, and change in urine color.

 Jade plants are particularly popular as indoor house plants, as they are easy to care for and resemble bonsai trees.
 You may know the plant by a different name: rubber plant, friendship tree, and Chinese or Japanese rubber plant.
 Unfortunately, it is quite toxic for dogs.

 The cause of the toxicity is unknown, what is clear is that consumption of jade can lead to vomiting, decreased heart rate, poor coordination, and lethargy.